simplerapps/local5-ref-app/README.md

 ## Local5 Reference App

+Local5 app is designed to help small businesses create a small app (AKA micro app) that lives within Local5 to promote affinity with their customers.

 You can run the Local5 ref app here (note that it is made to run on a mobile device form factor) https://local5service.appspot.com/